GiammaFer75/MSc_Bioinformatics_project/README.md

                          proteins_output       = p_1_filename,
                          error_proteins_output = p_M_filename)

+Now it is possible to try to recover the protein codes that did not found a match in the previous step.
+There are two METHODs that could be applied alternatively.
+The task include a conversion of UniProt codes in Ensembl codes.
+Then the UniProtKB database will be quired again with the Ensembl codes.
+The funtion used for this conversion is 'UP2Ens_code_conv'.
+Setting the parameter db_type='IDmap' will be used the API service for Retrieve / ID map for the conversion.
+Instead, setting the same parameter to 'UniParc', will be used the 'UniParc' API.

 **METHOD 2/3 - 1.
 Create protein reference tables for level of expression and peptides**

     M_expr,M_pept = pg.generate_prot_expr_pept_dict(mismatch_protein)

-*Now it is possible to try to recover the protein codes that did not found a match in the previous step*

-**METHOD 2 - Convert the UniProt codes in Ensembl codes - Retrieve / ID map service**
+**METHOD 2 - *Convert the UniProt codes in Ensembl codes - Retrieve / ID map service***

     M_expr,M_pept = pg.UP2Ens_code_conv(M_expr, M_pept, db_type='IDmap', print_out=True)

-**METHOD 3 - Convert the UniProt codes in Ensembl codes - UniParc service**
+**METHOD 3 - *Convert the UniProt codes in Ensembl codes - UniParc service***

 	M_expr,M_pept = pg.UP2Ens_code_conv(M_expr, M_pept, db_type='UniParc', print_out=True)